Zucchini with Pesto

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a perfect side dish for any low-carb diet plan as well as phase of the South Beach Diet.
-Although pesto like this is relatively high in fat, the spinach here makes this more nutritious than many pestos, and the pine nuts and olive oil are both considered “good fat” by South Beach.
+This Zucchini with Pesto is a perfect side dish for any low-carb or Keto diet plan as well as any phase of the original South Beach Diet.
+Although pesto like this is relatively high in fat, pine nuts and olive oil are both considered “good fat” by South Beach and you’re not eating a huge amount of pesto.

 Find More Recipes Like This One: